absmach/magistrala-docs/docs/dashboards/widgets.md

 ![Gauge-chart example](../img/dashboards/gauge-chartexample.png)

-Quite similar to the Gauge Chart, Control Sliders also require a **minimum** and **maximum** value for the scale.
-The steps determine the increments and decreases of each move.
-They are set to *10* by default.
+For control sliders, similar to gauge charts, you'll need to define minimum and maximum values to set the scale.
+The step value, which determines the increment or decrement per move, defaults to *10*.

 ![Slider chart settings](../img/dashboards/settings-slider.png)

-For maps, the **Latitude Key** and **Longitude Key** tags are essential for retrieving data from entities.
-These tags specifically set the latitude and longitude keys required to determine the position of the entities.
-By default, these tags are set to *latitude* and *longitude*.
+For maps, the **Latitude Key** and **Longitude Key** tags are essential for retrieving geospatial data.
+These tags define the latitude and longitude attributes required to pinpoint entity positions.
+By default, these are set to *latitude* and *longitude*.

-Route maps also feature an adjustable line width, allowing the line to be modified to a suitable thickness.
+Route maps allow you to adjust the **line width**, making it easy to modify the thickness of route lines.

 ![Route Map settings](../img/dashboards/settings-routemap.png)

-The value card settings offer options to configure the update interval, unit, and title.
+Value cards provide options to configure the **update interval**, **unit**, and **title**, allowing for quick adjustments to how data is displayed.

 ![Value Card Settings](../img/dashboards/settings-valuecard.png)

 #### 3. Icons

 The icons section provides a variety of icons that can enhance the value card's visualization.
-Simply type the name of the desired icon, and it will appear on the card
+Simply type the name of the desired icon and it will appear on the card

 ![Icons select](../img/dashboards/icons-select.png)

 #### 4. Filters

-Each map has certain fields that can help filter out the data that will be displayed.
-Time windows are examples of such filters.
+Filters play a crucial role in refining the data displayed in widgets.
+Each map contains specific fields that help filter the data presented.
+Time windows serve as a fundamental filter, defining the period of data retrieval.
-The dataSources are also filters when it comes to the Client IDs and Channel IDs.
-Currently, most charts allow multiple data Sources to be used at an instance.

-Once a channel is selected, the client selected must be one that is connected to the channel to be able to fetch data from the backend.
+Data sources act as filters, particularly concerning client IDs and channel IDs.
+Most charts currently support multiple data sources simultaneously.
+When a channel is selected, the associated client must be connected to that channel to enable data retrieval from the backend.

-**ValueName** is also considered a filter since it limits the request to a specific column.
-Valuenames typically hold the topic that the message is in:
+The **ValueName** parameter functions as an additional filter by restricting requests to specific data columns.
+Typically, valuenames correspond to message topics, as illustrated below:

 ```json
 {